GyulyVGC/sniffnet/README.md

   <summary>from GitHub releases&ensp;<img alt="" src="https://img.shields.io/github/downloads/gyulyvgc/sniffnet/total?color=success&logo=github"/></summary>

-  You can install Sniffnet through the installers available in the [latest release](https://github.com/GyulyVGC/sniffnet/releases). <br>
+  You can install Sniffnet through the installers available in the [latest release](https://github.com/GyulyVGC/sniffnet/releases/latest). <br>
   Choose from a Windows installer, a macOS disk image, a DEB package, or an RPM package (depending on your operating system). <br>
-  Here for your convenience you can find the direct link to the downloads:
+  Below, for your convenience, you can find the direct link to the downloads.

   ### Windows